SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Libraries/Pipeline/introduction.rst

      - Description
    * - node.valid
      - RW
      - Is the signal which specifies if a transaction is present on the node.
 It is driven by the upstream.
-Once asserted, it must only be de-asserted the cycle after which either both valid and ready or node.isRemoved are high. valid must not depend on ready.
+Once asserted, it must only be de-asserted the cycle after which either both valid and ready or node.cancel are high. valid must not depend on ready.
    * - node.ready
      - RW
      - Is the signal which specify if the node's transaction should move away.
 It is driven by the downstream to create backpresure.
+The signal has no meaning when there is no transaction (node.valid being deasserted)
+   * - node.cancel
+     - RW
+     - Is the signal which specify if the node's transaction in being canceled from the pipeline.
+It is driven by the downstream.
 The signal has no meaning when there is no transaction (node.valid being deasserted)
    * - node.isValid
      - RO
      - node.valid's read only accessor